DravaMmonk/study-notes/docs/Unimelb/25S2/AIP/8-Model-free.md

-# 8. Model Free Reinforced Learning
+# 8. Model-free Reinforced Learning
 ---
 ## Monte Carlo (MC) Learning
 - Set the state as initial state and run-to-end in the environment for multiple times